Remedial notice review policy

 When you need to apply

-You can only require us to review your remedial notice within 10 business days of getting that notice.
+You can request us to review your remedial notice within 10 business days of getting that notice.
 A ‘business day’ includes Monday to Friday, but does not include a public holiday.
 The public holidays in Victoria can be found on Business Victoria.

 For example: